telunyang/nodejs_websocket_chatroom/README.md

 In general, you can lauch this service directly after pulling this respository and installing packages.

-If you have owned an existing express server, You might as well refer to instruments as follows:
+If you have owned an existing express server, You might as well refer to instructions as follows:

 ## 1. Installation
 - Install packages from package.json